ahme-dev/journalv/README.md

 # JournalV

 An app for journaling your days and dreams.
-Being made with Electron and VueJS.
+Being made with Electron and VueJS, using [this template](https://github.com/Deluze/electron-vue-template).

 <br />